canonical/vanilla-framework/templates/docs/patterns/empty-state.md

 // import Vanilla and include base mixins
 // this only needs to happen once in a given project
 @import 'vanilla-framework';
-@import 'patterns_headings';
 @include vf-base;

-// dependencies for no content empty state example
+// dependencies for the no content empty state example
 @include vf-p-grid;
 @include vf-u-align;
 @include vf-p-buttons;